AndersenJordan/dockerised-dashboard-in-linux/README.md

 2. SQLAchemy, with a Psycopg2 adapter, was used to execute the SQL queries and handle the data as Python objects.
 3. Pandas DataFrame and Matplotlib were leveraged to generate the visualisations.

-The solution for the entire assessment can be found in the 'assessment-results.py' file.
+The output can be found in the 'assessment-results.py' file.
 The SQL scripts can be found in the 'sql' folder.
 The output from the solution is explained in [Results from the Tests and Viusalisations](#results-from-the-tests-and-viusalisations).

 # Executing workflow
 To execute the workflow, perform the following steps: